renatoathaydes/osgiaas/docs/index.md

 **List of infrastructure modules**:

 * Auto-update (OSGi bundle auto-updater config and API)
+* Auto-update-Grabber (Auto-update implementation based on the Grab module)
+* OSGIaaS-Common (common, generic types used by many other modules)
 * Grab (Grab and wrap any jar dependency into an OSGi bundle)
-* Auto-update-Grabber (Auto-update implementation based on the Grab module)
+* Jar-Wrap (Wraps jars into OSGi bundles)
 * SLF4J Implementation (allows using the SLF4J Logging API for logging within OSGi bundles)